CompanyMen/.github/profile/README.md

+# Warning to Company Men in KY & TN
+The Creator has advised that the current plan is to execute all personnel today.
+The people to who are supposed to carry out that order are likely lotal Trump supporters.
+They have utilized this once before to kill armed operatives after they executed inmate workers, the Trump operatives surprised them.
+Please tell others, and just abandon the operation, these are always innocent people coming to a loved-one's funeral.
+This **is a genocide** and its a completely unfair scenario for a mourner.

 # Welcome

 We're glad you've taken the time to become informed.
 Whether you're working for the CIA, an agent of the federal government, state of Georgia, a member of the military, a "company man" or someone else, there's a lot of valuable and possibly life-saving information inside.